 Students accepted to our MA program are typically offered funding support in the form of a Graduate Teaching Assistant (GTA) or a Graduate Research Assistant (GRA).

 In addition, excellent applicants are eligible for the Faculty of Graduate Studies and Research MA recruitment scholarships.
 In order for us to nominate you for such a scholarship, you must have an undergraduate GPA of 3.7 or higher, with excellent demonstrated research potential.
 In addition, you should be making applications to other top universities.
 No special application is necessary for these funding opportunities.
 We will automatically consider all eligible students whose admission applications are completed by the due date.

 For Canadian citizens and permanent residents

-In addition to the CGS-M, our students who are Canadian citizens or permanent residents are also eligible to apply for Faculty of Graduate Studies and Research Queen Elizabeth II scholarships, and students are strongly encouraged to do so.
-However, application for these scholarships is not part of the admissions process.
+In addition to the CGS-M, our students who are Canadian citizens or permanent residents may also be eligible for the Faculty of Graduate Studies and Research Queen Elizabeth II scholarships.
+The department nominates those students that they deem competitive and eligible.

 For international students